TexasInstruments/tvm/ti-docs/source/compiling.rst

 -----------------------

 TIDL subgraphs are imported into TIDL artifacts in TIDL-specific formats.
 These artifacts are embedded into the ``.so`` fat binary in the deployable module.
-The DLR/TVM runtime retrieves TIDL artifacts and invokes the TIDL runtime at inference time.
+The TVM runtime retrieves TIDL artifacts and invokes the TIDL runtime at inference time.

 - **relay.gv.svg:** A graphical view of the whole network and where the TIDL subgraphs are located.
-- **subgraph<n>_net.bin.svg:** A graphical view of TIDL subgraphs.
+- **subgraph<n>_net.bin.html:** A graphical view of TIDL subgraphs.

 Generated C7x code
 ------------------

-When ``c7x_codegen`` is set to 1 in the compilation script, TI TVM generates C7x code for layers not offloaded to TIDL.
+When ``advanced_options:c7x_codegen`` is set to 1 in the compilation script, TI TVM generates C7x code for layers not offloaded to TIDL.
 This C7x code is compiled and embedded into the ``.so`` fat binary in the deployable module.
-The DLR/TVM runtime retrieves the C7x code and dispatches it to the C7x for execution.
+The TVM runtime retrieves the C7x code and dispatches it to the C7x for execution.

 - **model_<n>.c:** Contains generated code either to run a TIDL subgraph or non-TIDL layers.